 - for the treatment of patients with primary dysbetalipoproteinemia (Fredrickson Type III) who do not respond adequately to diet.

 - as an adjunct to diet and lifestyle modification for treatment of heterozygous familial hypercholesterolemia (HeFH) in children and adolescent patients ages 8 years and older if after an adequate trial of diet the following findings are present:

 b.
 LDL-C remains ≥160 mg/dL and:

-Pravastatin sodium tablets USP have not been studied in conditions where the major lipoprotein abnormality is elevation of chylomicrons (Fredrickson Types I and V).
+Pravastatin Sodium has not been studied in conditions where the major lipoprotein abnormality is elevation of chylomicrons (Fredrickson Types I and V).

 Pravastatin Dosage and Administration

-The patient should be placed on a standard cholesterol-lowering diet before receiving Pravastatin sodium tablets and should continue on this diet during treatment with Pravastatin sodium tablets [see NCEP Treatment Guidelines for details on dietary therapy].
+The patient should be placed on a standard cholesterol-lowering diet before receiving Pravastatin Sodium and should continue on this diet during treatment with Pravastatin Sodium [see NCEP Treatment Guidelines for details on dietary therapy].

 The recommended starting dose is 40 mg once daily.
 If a daily dose of 40 mg does not achieve desired cholesterol levels, 80 mg once daily is recommended.
-In patients with significant renal impairment, a starting dose of 10 mg daily is recommended.
-Pravastatin sodium tablets can be administered orally as a single dose at any time of the day, with or without food.
+Pravastatin Sodium can be administered orally as a single dose at any time of the day, with or without food.
 Since the maximal effect of a given dose is seen within 4 weeks, periodic lipid determinations should be performed at this time and dosage adjusted according to the patient’s response to therapy and established treatment guidelines.